GrahamCobb/dlna-media-archive/README.md

 Options:

-  -D, --delete			Delete files in destination tree not found on server -d, --destination=<path>	Destination directory for creating archive tree -v, --verbose[=N]		Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug)
+  -D, --delete			Delete files in destination tree not found on server -d, --destination=<path>	Destination directory for creating archive, default is current directory -f, --flat			Store all files in one directory, not hierarchically -v, --verbose[=N]		Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug)

 Example: